MinuMThomas/Hair-and-Makeup/README.md

 * Heroku PostgreSQL
     * Heroku PostgreSQL was used as the database for this project during development and in production.
 * JavaScript
-    * Custom JavaScript was utilised to allow Users to close site messages.
+    * JavaScript from blog walkthrough project was utilised to allow Users to close site messages.
 * Bootstrap 5
     * Bootstrap was used for general layout and spacing requirements for the site.
 * Font Awesome